Skip to main content

 Treatments for osteosarcoma

 At CHOP, experts at the Bone and Soft Tissue Tumor Program take a team approach to treatment.
-Orthopaedic surgeons, oncologists and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+Orthopedic surgeons, oncologists and other specialists collaborate to provide your child with individualized care and the best possible outcomes.

 Our orthopedic oncology program is led by Kristy L. Weber, MD, and Alexandre Arkader, MD, nationally renowned surgeons who specialize in treating bone and soft tissues tumors, limb-sparing surgery and reconstructive surgery.
 They work closely with oncologists from our Solid Tumor Program to care for children with osteosarcoma.